SimGamerJen/FS25_PrecisionNutrition/README.md

 ---

-### ✅ What’s working in 0.3.2-alpha
+### ✅ What’s working in 0.3.4-alpha

 * **Husbandry scan**: barns / pens are detected reliably, so commands like `pnDumpHusbandries` and `pnBeat` can pull info from them.
 * **Feed → Nutrition mapping**: everything you dump into a trough gets translated into a nutrient vector (`energy`, `protein`, `fibre`, `starch`).
 * **Nutrition ratio calculation**: the barn’s feed balance is compared against stage-specific targets (calf, grower, finisher, dry, gest, lact, bull).
 You’ll see a `Nut=…` % value in the console output.
 * **ADG (Average Daily Gain)**: each animal group gets an **ADG (kg/day)** number computed from weight, stage, and nutrition ratio.
 This is stored per-barn and shown in console (e.g. `ADG=0.043 kg/d`).
 * **Heartbeat / progression**: running `pnBeat` steps the model forward, so animals’ average weight increases (or drops if feed is poor/empty).
 This is how nutrition *actually* affects outcomes now.
 * **Integration with Realistic Livestock**: PN scales against RL attributes (weight, fertility, metabolism, etc.) so they don’t conflict.
+Reads from RL data and has the ability to write-back as necessary, although nothing needs to at this stage of development.

 ### 🚫 What’s *not* yet happening

-* No in-game GUI/overlay beyond console output (nutrient ratios, ADG, weight shifts).
-* No direct sale-price or condition multipliers yet — weight gain is happening, but value on sale is still vanilla.
+* No direct sale price or condition multipliers yet — weight gain is happening, but sale value is still vanilla.
+* No support for custom crops of ingredient-specific nutritional benefits, everything is "forage" (at least on Judith Plains).
 * “Grass-fed” logic is coded, but not hooked into market prices yet.
-* Enhanced Mixer Wagon (EMW) support is stubbed but buggy.

 ### 🤔 So, does it “make a difference”?